chiliseek/greenhouse_automation/README.md

 # WIP: Greenhouse automation with the RPi and Python 3
 ## Project overview
-This is my first python project.
-Its an attempt to automate a greenhouse with python.
+For my first python project I've choosen to attempt to automate a greenhouse.
 Starting small, I'll automate a seedling heat mat and I'm going to expand the scope of the project as I'll progress.
 At the moment the script is running on a RPi Zero which is total overkill.
 The plan is to port the script to MicroPython and run it on an ESP8266/ESP32.